pjsier/il-2020-election-precinct-data/README.md

 # Illinois 2020 General Election Precinct Data

 Election results by precinct and precinct boundaries for the Illinois 2020 general election.
-Results include races for US President, US Senate, and the proposed constitutional amendment as well as turnout data.
+Results include races for US President, US Senate, and the proposed constitutional amendment.
 Precinct boundary GeoJSON files without results are in [`data/precincts/`](./data/precincts/), CSV files of results are in [`data/results/`](./data/results/), and GeoJSON files of boundaries joined to results are in [`output/`](./output/).

 ## Methodology